Water Purification Devices

-According to one source, the first verified case of giardia lamblia was in the Aspen, Colorado area, in 1975.
+According to one source, the first verified giardia lamblia case was in the Aspen, Colorado area, in 1975.
 Since that time, giardia has appeared in many remote areas, including Alaska.
-Giardia is carried in the intestinal tract of an infested mammal, and makes its way into the water by defecation.
+Giardia is carried in the intestinal tract of an infected mammal and makes its way into the water by defecation.
 Giardia cysts are ingested by drinking contaminated water, and the cycle begins again.
-Giardia can cause multiple side effects, but the most common are diarrhea, bloating, intestinal cramps and moderate to severe weight loss.
-Some carriers are asymptomatic, and may not be aware that they carry the organism (for more on the causes, symptoms, prevention and treatment of giardia, read "Don't Drink the Water" by Michael Strahan).
+Giardia can cause multiple side effects, but the most common are diarrhea, bloating, intestinal cramps, and moderate to severe weight loss.
+Some carriers are asymptomatic and may not be aware that they carry the organism (for more on the causes, symptoms, prevention, and treatment of giardia, read "Don't Drink the Water" by Michael Strahan).

 Several styles of small water filters are on the market, and your choice depends on your anticipated use, how much hassle you're willing to tolerate, and your personal preferences.

-Several filtration systems utilize a filter element inserted in a straw or drinking tube, or a filter element secured inside the lid of a water bottle.
-While these are effective in removing most contaminants, including silt, they clog quickly and require constant cleaning in order to be effective.
+Several filtration systems utilize a filter element inserted in a straw or drinking tube or a filter element secured inside a water bottle's lid.
+While these effectively remove most contaminants, including silt, they clog quickly and require constant cleaning to be effective.

-The best personal water filters on the market are the type that require pressure to work.
-Pressure is typically created by pumping a handle, which forces water through the filter element.
-Filter elements usually utilize a permeable ceramic element, and sometimes incorporate a charcoal element as additional protection.
-Ceramic filters eventually clog and they must be cleaned periodically to maintain efficiency.
-Cleaning is done in the field, and usually takes only a few minutes.
+The best personal water filters on the market are the type that requires pressure to work.
+The pressure is typically created by pumping a handle, which forces water through the filter element.
+Filter elements usually utilize a permeable ceramic element and sometimes incorporate a charcoal element as additional protection.
+Ceramic filters eventually clog, and they must be cleaned periodically to maintain efficiency.
+Cleaning is done in the field and usually takes only a few minutes.

 Another consideration is how water gets from the filter to your bottle.
-Most filters use a small hose that secures to the outflow end of the filter, with the end of the hose sitting inside the water bottle.
+Most filters use a small hose attached to the filter's outflow end, with the end of the hose sitting inside the water bottle.
 Devices like this require the bottle to be placed on a flat, level surface that does not allow the possibility of the bottle being accidentally kicked over in the process of filling it.
 A better design allows the water bottle to be secured directly to the filter itself, eliminating the need for an outflow hose and removing the possibility of the bottle being knocked over while filing it.

 For groups of three or more, a bulk filter system is recommended.
 These are capable of producing larger amounts of water with less effort than the smaller filter systems.

-The most popular large pump filter is made by Katadyn.
-It looks like a bicycle pump, and works much the same way.
-Simply insert your intake hose in the water supply (bucket or the pond or creek), and place the outflow hose in your water jug.
+Katadyn makes the most popular large pump filter.
+It looks like a bicycle pump and works much the same way.
+Insert your intake hose in the water supply (bucket or the pond or creek), and place the outflow hose in your water jug.
 It produces about a gallon a minute.

-For filters to work effectively they must be maintained.
-Otherwise they will not allow good water flow, or they can become cracked and lose their effectiveness.
+For filters to work effectively, they must be maintained.
+Otherwise, they will not allow good water flow or become cracked and lose their effectiveness.

 Ceramic filters can freeze in low temperatures.
-This not only keeps water from flowing through the unit, it can also result in the ceramic element cracking.
-If a crack occurs and is not noticed, water will be contaminated and people will get sick from it.
+This not only keeps water from flowing through the unit, but it can also result in the ceramic element cracking.
+If a crack occurs and is overlooked, water will be contaminated, and people will get sick.
 Keep your filter from freezing in the field in the following ways: